Urgent Care Patient Satisfaction Benchmark Report

 How Do Patients Rate Their Visit to the Urgent Care Center Office Based on Their RepuScore*?

-*RepuScore is the score given by patient on a scale of 0 to 10 when asked their likelihood of recommending the urgent care center based on their experience of the last visit.
-0 means will not recommend and 10 means will recommend.
+*RepuScore is the score given by patients on a scale of 0 to 10 when asked their likelihood of recommending the urgent care center based on their experience of the last visit.
+0 means will not recommend, and 10 means will recommend.

-- Given that the urgent care centers in this study were using GMR Web Team tools to address patient complaints, it is not surprising that the likelihood of recommending the urgent care centers remained the same throughout 2019 and 2018 and increased by 0.1% when compared to 2017 (above the already high levels of the benchmark study).
+- Since the urgent care centers in this analysis were using GMR Web Team tools to tackle their patients’ concerns, it is very likely that the possibility of recommending the urgent care centers remained constant from 2018 to 2020.

 All Ratings (Rating Breakdown)

-- Patients rating their experience neutral and negative increased in 2019 as compared to 2018 and 2017.
+- After a significant increase in 2019, patients rating their experience neutral and negative decreased in 2020 compared to 2019.

 Net Promoter Score Breakdown